gopenshaw/expense-server/README.md

-This node server app provides an API for the expense-client front end app.
+This node server provides an API for the expense-client front end app.

 This server requires that mongo is installed and running.